 Methods of near-surface geophysical explorations with emphasis on solving environmental and geotechnical problems.
 Students learn the basic physical variation in Earth and non-Earth materials and how these variations may be used to discern what lies beneath the Earth's surface.
 Examples of near-surface geophysical applications include detection of contaminant plumes, buried metallic objects, variations in geological materials, aggregates and mining, forensics, archaeology, and hydrogeology.
-Prerequisites: EENV-113, Intro Physics I (PHYS-202, -203, or - 204) and MATH-111 (PHYS-205 or -206 strongly recommended).
-4 SH.
+Prerequisites: EENV-113 and MATH-111.4 SH.
 3 lecture hours, 3 laboratory/field hours.